Pylons/pyramid/docs/narr/extending.rst

   *may* need to change the source code of the original application.

-  If the only source of trouble is the existence of :class:`pyramid.view.bfg_view` decorators, you can just prevent a :term:`scan` from happening (by omitting the ``<scan>`` declaration from ZCML or omitting any call to the :meth:`pyramid.configuration.Configurator.scan` method).
+  If the only source of trouble is the existence of :class:`pyramid.view.view_config` decorators, you can just prevent a :term:`scan` from happening (by omitting the ``<scan>`` declaration from ZCML or omitting any call to the :meth:`pyramid.configuration.Configurator.scan` method).
 This